zdrazil/zdrazil/README.md

 ### My latest TIL posts

+TILs are things that I’ve discovered or picked up along the way.
+They’re more like notes than full blog posts.

 <!-- TIL-POST-LIST:START -->
 - [Use git checkout -- to limit the autocompletions to files only](https://vladimirzdrazil.com/til/git/git-checkout-double-dash-better-completions/)
 - [Tips for grokking Git](https://vladimirzdrazil.com/til/git/grokking-git/)